kilel/jotter/README.md

 # Secure Note Project

 Application to create and share notes in plain and encrypted format.

-Helps to manage passwords and other notes, that should (not) be awailable for other people.
+Helps to manage passwords and other notes, that should (not) be available for other people.